 Click one to resolve the conflict and set the final label that will be exported.

 The Labelers section shows who has been assigned to this project, along with their current status.

 Note: if you are interested in knowing more about QA/Review, please take a look at this video tutorial.
 After switching the page to Reviewer Mode, don't forget to refresh the page.

 The Overview contains a high-level overview of your team's projects and progress.
 This dashboard is only available and visible to Team Admins.

-The pie chart shows the percentage of projects that are Not started, still In progress and Completed.
+The pie chart shows the percentage of projects that are Created, still In progress, Ready for review, In review, and Completed.